Higher777/SoilML_Toolbox/README.md

 You can then load the extracted CSV into SoilML Toolbox for training and interpretation.

-📌 A step-by-step digitization demo will be added to /docs.

 🛠️ Installation
 Option A — Conda (recommended)